luchosrock/luchosrock.github.io/_posts/2015-04-11-working-with-rails-rest.md

 	#prompts for username/password
 	heroku create

 Now we can publish our Heroku application with `git push heroku master` and what we will see is the deployment almost instantly.
+Please follow this well explained post from Heroku on how to push Rails apps.

 But what had just happened? heroku received an update on the repository so it deploys the application automatically.
 This could be good if we want to just push changes directly to Heroku, but our GitHub repository now is outdated.
 Do we need to do the `git push` to both GitHub and Heroku every time we make a significant change in our application?
 Hell no!
 That's not a good sign at all!
 That could cause some trouble in the future as our repository grows in participants.
 That is why an automated deployment workflow is a good and healthy choice to go, and Travis CI is a great tool to achieve this.